Mnaukal/virtual-loop-pedal/README.md

 ## Settings

 In settings, you can control the input and output devices.
-You can also set the desired sample rate.
+You can also set the desired sample rate and latency.

+*Sample Rate* - number of audio samples per second.
+Higher sample rate means higher CPU usage and bigger temporary files.

+*Playback latency* - desired latency of the player in milliseconds.
+Setting this value below 100 may cause trouble.

+## Troubleshooting

+Please note that the input sound from your microphone may be modified by Windows or other application.
+If you don't hear it well, try opening the sound settings in Windows and disable addons and modifiers.

 ## Keyboard Shortcuts
 |Action	|Shortcut 1|Shortcut 2|